-Practice using the digital assets until the use of the materials is as smooth as an in-person administration.
-Do not display items from the paper stimulus book on a camera.
-Refer to Using Your Digital Assets on Q-global in the Q-global Resource Library for complete directions.
+The examiner should practice using the digital assets until the use of the materials is as smooth as an in-person administration.
+It is not recommended that the examiner display items from paper stimulus books on a camera.
+When holding a paper stimulus book up to the camera, it is difficult to hold the book still and centered in the middle of the examinee's screen and to prevent fingers from covering parts of the test stimuli on the page.
+Refer to Using Your Digital Assets on Q-global in the Qglobal Resource Library for complete directions.